Reasons to Attend Unity College

-In 2016, over 75% of Unity College seniors participated in some form of practicum, internship, field experience, co-op, or clinical assignment.
+Over 75% of Unity College seniors participate in some form of practicum, internship, field experience, co-op, or clinical assignment.
 And every year, Unity is host to the largest Environmental Career Fair in New England.
-According to a recent 2017 survey, 70% of alumni who responded were employed full-time or pursuing graduate degrees.
+And according to a recent survey, 94% of a recent graduating class were employed or attending graduate school within six months of commencement.

 10. We are a highly respected, award-winning institution of higher learning.

-In 2016, U.S. News & World Report ranked Unity College 15th best liberal arts college in the North, and No. 6 position this year in the “Best Value” category among its peers.
+In 2019, U.S. News & World Report ranked Unity College one of the best regional colleges in the North, No. 8 position this year for both “Social Mobility” and “Veterans,” and one of the best schools for Undergraduate Teaching. category among its peers.
 Unity College was listed among the Top 10 colleges nationally in two important categories — No. 10 for Food and No. 5 for Academics — in Sierra magazine’s recent list of “Cool Schools.”
-Unity College was named a College of Distinction in 2012–13, 2013–14, 2014-15, 2015-16 and 2016-17 school years.
 And in 2011, the Washington Monthly ranked Unity among the top 20 baccalaureate colleges in the nation.
 We have been on the President’s Higher Education Community Service Honor Roll and are included in the Princeton Review’s guide to green colleges.
-Also in 2016, Unity College was ranked as one of the most affordable small sustainable colleges.
+Also in 2016, Unity College was ranked as one of the most affordable sustainable colleges.